 While, cellulose is a straight-chain polysaccharide of

 Q 9.
-What will happen when a D – glucose is treated with the reagents given below?
+What happens when D-glucose is treated with the following reagents?

 (i) The pentaacetate of glucose does not react with hydroxylamine.
 This shows that a free −CHO group is not present in glucose.

 (ii) Aldehydes form the hydrogen sulphite additional product by giving 2,4 – DNP test, Schiff’s test and react with